-On September 18th renowned Azeri musician Shahin Novrasli will release a stunning but brutal animated ‘Short Movie’ for lockdown inspired single ‘Quarantine’.
+On September 18th renowned Azeri musician Shahin Novrasli released a stunning but brutal animated ‘Short Movie’ for lockdown inspired single ‘Quarantine’.

 A tempestuous fusion of jazz, classical and mugham, a traditional Azeri folk artform passed down

 through generations, ‘Quarantine’ is an agitated affair, built upon a staccato bass ostinato and a frantic modal topline that instils an unnerving aura over the listener.

 Written and produced by Buta.art founder Nasib Piriyev, animated by Slovenian artist Tomi VGN, the video highlights the transcendent spirit of Shahin’s work.

 Shahin’s personal evolution began at the age of three when, encouraged by a rich culture of music in his family, he first started playing piano.
 It’s been both an academic and spiritual commitment ever since.
 From playing in symphonic orchestras at the age of 11 to his more recent studies of mugham singing, one of the most complex and challenging artforms in Azeri musical culture, his entire life has been characterised by a devotion that’s so intense you see it running through him as he performs.

 Best witnessed live, Shahin is a tightly-coiled spring, poised between stool and Steinway like an arrow in a bow.
 You’re just as likely to hear him reference Joni Mitchell as you are Bach or Vagif Mustafazadeh in his repertoire.
 This is why a consistent thirst for fusion has become his jazz-mugham signature.